sohailshaikh23/3-tier-application-voting/README.md

-Step 1 :Create EKS cluster with NodeGroup (2 nodes of t2.medium instance type) Step 2 :Create EC2 Instance t2.micro (For kubectl)
+Step 1 :Create EKS cluster with IAM Role `myAmazonEKSClusterRole` and NodeGroup (2 nodes of t2.medium instance type) with IAM Role `myAmazonEKSNodeRole` along with `EBS CSI add ons` {this is responsible to create persistent volumes automatically}

+Step 2 :Create EC2 Instance as bastion host (t2.micro). attach an `IAM role with admin Access`/ use the below policy / use `aws configure credentials`

-## USe this IAM role for ec2 (t2.micro)
+## USe this IAM role for your bastion host (t2.micro) or use IAM role `AEKSAccess` with administrator access access
 ```
 {
 	"Version": "2012-10-17",